Image by bstad

 Nowadays, the U.S Census Bureau indicates a woman’s income plummets 37 percent after divorce.
 The problem is made worse when you consider data from the Bureau of Labor statistics – women are only paid 77 percent of what men are compensated.

-Frankly, life was even tougher for single moms when my mom was young, so she privately shakes her head in disapproval when she sees people with attitudes of entitlement.
+Frankly with a lack of public and private resources, life was even tougher for single moms when my mom was young, so she privately shook her head in disapproval when she saw people with attitudes of entitlement.

-For financial security, here are four planning tips:
+To overcome your financial hardship, here are four planning tips:

 1. Take baby steps and start looking for a financial advisor – If you’re careful, you’ll soon start setting aside some money.
 Only listen to an objective advisor or counselor who will not profit from your savings, investments or retirement account.

-If you can’t afford to pay a fee to an adviser, look for a quality free service.
+If you can’t afford to pay a fee to an advisor, look for a quality free service.
 Even better, find a female mentor you can trust.
 Someone who is successful and has what you want for yourself and your family.
+The best mentors will help you for free.

 Set up a budget, use computer software to keep track of your money and use your credit union or bank’s online system for bill-paying.